swilgosz/hanamimastery/data/articles/sequel-over-activerecord.md

 ![Expected connection establishing error](/images/articles/sequel-over-activerecord/establish-connection.png)

-This is what I call confident design for libraries.
+**This is what I call confident design for libraries**.

 If the library behaves as we would expect to, it's less likely we'll encounter random bugs due to the inappropriate usage of the library, especially if we're creating complicated, advanced systems, like the Hanami framework.

 But Wait, There is More!